Teaching Assistant Guide

 Welcome, Teaching Assistants!

 This guide is intended for graduate students employed as Teaching Assistants (TAs).
-Undergraduate students employed as TAs and graduate students employed as Lecturers may also find it useful.
+Undergraduate students employed as TAs and graduate students employed as Lecturers might also find it useful.

 This guide aims to help you navigate the many trainings, resources, and professional development opportunities across campus.
 Some are required, some are recommended for specific groups of TAs, and some are optional for those interested in a deeper dive.
 Our goal is to help you find what fits your needs.